-Do the planned State support measures qualify as State aid?

-- To the extent that companies receive payments or other advantages such as tax breaks, loans and state guarantees on favorable terms to cushion the effects of the corona virus, these measures may constitute aid within the meaning of Article 107 TFEU. - In its Communication on the current corona crisis of 13 March 2020, the European Commission has already made it clear that measures granted equally to all companies (e.g. suspension of tax payments) do not constitute State aid and may therefore be implemented immediately by the Member States.

-Are the planned measures justified under EU State aid rules?

-- State aid is compatible with the internal market and therefore justified, inter alia, when it is granted to make good the damage caused by natural disasters or exceptional occurrences (Article 107(2)(b) TFEU). - Furthermore, State aid may be declared compatible with the internal market by the Commission if it is intended to remedy a serious disturbance in the economy of a Member State (Article 107(3)(b) TFEU). - In both cases, new aid measures must first be notified to and approved by the European Commission.
-Exceptions from the approval requirement apply only to measures based on existing, approved support schemes and measures covered by the General Block Exemption Regulation for State aid or the so-called de minimis Regulation. - On 19 March 2020, the European Commission adopted a temporary framework for State aid measures to support the economy in the light of the COVID-19 outbreak, based on Article 107(3)(b) TFEU.
-The current framework can be found here.

-Which measures have been approved?

-- On 22 March 2020, the Commission approved the KfW Special Program 2020, which expands the existing KfW Ioan programs ("KfW Corporate Loan", "ERP Start-up Loan" and special program "Direct Participation for Consortium Finance") on the basis of the Temporary Framework. - On 24 March 2020, the Commission also approved the so-called Federal Small Grants Scheme 2020, which is the basis for the emergency aid programs of the Federal Government and the Federal States, and approved the Federal Loan Guarantee Scheme 2020. - On 2 April 2020, the Commission approved an aid scheme extending the Ioan measures adopted on 22 March 2020 to state development institutions. - On 7 April 2020, the Commission approved changes to the Federal Small Grants Scheme 2020, the Federal Loan Guarantee Scheme 2020 and for low-interest loans 2020.
+[Update: 3 April 2020] Do the planned State support measures qualify as State aid?
+To the extent that companies receive payments or other advantages such as tax breaks, loans and state guarantees on favorable terms to cushion the effects of the corona virus, these measures may constitute aid within the meaning of Article 107 TFEU.
+In its Communication on the current corona crisis of 13 March 2020, the European Commission has already made it clear that measures granted equally to all companies (e.g. suspension of tax payments) do not constitute State aid and may therefore be implemented immediately by the Member States.
+[Update: 15 May 2020] Are the planned measures justified under EU State aid rules?
+State aid is compatible with the internal market and therefore justified, inter alia, when it is granted to make good the damage caused by natural disasters or exceptional occurrences (Article 107(2)(b) TFEU).
+Furthermore, State aid may be declared compatible with the internal market by the Commission if it is intended to remedy a serious disturbance in the economy of a Member State (Article 107(3)(b) TFEU).
+In both cases, new aid measures must first be notified to and approved by the European Commission.
+Exceptions from the approval requirement apply only to measures based on existing, approved support schemes and measures covered by the General Block Exemption Regulation for State aid or the so-called de minimis Regulation.
+On 19 March 2020, the European Commission adopted a temporary framework for State aid measures to support the economy in the light of the COVID-19 outbreak, based on Article 107(3)(b) TFEU, which has subsequently been amended by communications from the European Commission of 3 April 2020 and - most recently - 8 May 2020.
+The latest amendment has introduced criteria for the provision of public support in the form of recapitalization measures (see below for further details).
+[Update: 7 May 2020] Which measures have been approved?
+On 22 March 2020, the Commission approved the KfW Special Program 2020, which expands the existing KfW loan programs ("KfW Corporate Loan", "ERP Start-up Loan" and special program "Direct Participation for Consortium Finance") on the basis of the Temporary Framework.
+On 24 March 2020, the Commission also approved the so-called Federal Small Grants Scheme 2020, which is the basis for the emergency aid programs of the Federal Government and the Federal States, and approved the Federal Loan Guarantee Scheme 2020.
+On 2 April 2020, the Commission approved an aid scheme extending the loan measures adopted on 22 March 2020 to state development institutions.
+On 7 April 2020, the Commission approved changes to the Federal Small Grants Scheme 2020, the Federal Loan Guarantee Scheme 2020 and for low-interest loans

-DR. MARC GABRIEL, LL.M.Partner
+DR. MARC GABRIEL, LL.M.
+Partner T +49 30 220 02 81 720 marc.gabriel@bakermckenzie.com

-marc.gabriel@bakermckenzie.com